SummerSlam (2026): Background

-The event will be held at U.S. Bank Stadium in Minneapolis, Minnesota.
+The 39th annual SummerSlam took place at U.S. Bank Stadium in Minneapolis, Minnesota.

-SummerSlam is an annual professional wrestling pay-per-view (PPV) and livestreaming event traditionally held in August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's five biggest events of the year, along with WrestleMania, Royal Rumble, Survivor Series, and Money in the Bank, referred to as the "Big Five".
-Out of the five, it is considered WWE's second biggest event of the year behind WrestleMania.
+SummerSlam is an annual professional wrestling premium live event, traditionally held in August by WWE since 1988.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
+It is considered WWE's second biggest event of the year behind WrestleMania.

-Announced on May 23, 2024, the 39th SummerSlam is scheduled to be held across two nights on Saturday, August 1, and Sunday, August 2, 2026, at U.S. Bank Stadium in Minneapolis, Minnesota and feature wrestlers from the Raw and SmackDown brand divisions.
-This will be the second SummerSlam to be held across two nights (although the first one to be announced) and the first WWE stadium event held in Minneapolis.
-This will subsequently be the second SummerSlam held in Minneapolis, after the 1999 event, which was held at the Target Center.
+Announced on May 23, 2024, the 39th SummerSlam was held across two nights on Saturday, August 1, and Sunday, August 2, 2026, at U.S. Bank Stadium in Minneapolis, Minnesota and featured wrestlers from the Raw and SmackDown brand divisions.
+This was the second SummerSlam to be held across two nights (although it was the first one to be announced) and the first WWE stadium event held in Minneapolis.
+This was subsequently the second SummerSlam held in Minneapolis, after the 1999 event, which was held at the Target Center.

 Broadcast outlets

-In addition to airing on traditional PPV worldwide, SummerSlam will be available to livestream on ESPN's direct-to-consumer streaming service in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that have not yet transferred to Netflix due to pre-existing contracts.
-This marks the first SummerSlam to livestream on ESPN in the United States, as WWE's contract with Peacock to air main roster PPV and livestreaming events expired at the conclusion of Clash in Paris in August 2025.
+In addition to airing on traditional pay-per-view worldwide, SummerSlam was available to livestream on the ESPN streaming service in the United States, Netflix in most international markets, and SuperSport in Sub-Saharan Africa.
+This marked the first SummerSlam to livestream on ESPN in the United States, as WWE's contract with Peacock to air main roster PLEs expired at the conclusion of Clash in Paris in August 2025.
+This was the last SummerSlam to air on Abema in Japan as rights to all WWE programming is set to end on September 30 and are transferred over to Netflix Japan.

+Additionally, audio coverage of SummerSlam hosted by NXT commentators Vic Joseph and Booker T was available on the SiriusXM satellite radio channel WWE Radio (formerly Pro Wrestling Nation 24/7), which relaunched shortly before the event in partnership with WWE.

 Storylines

-The card will include matches that result from scripted storylines.
-Results are predetermined by WWE's writers on the Raw and SmackDown brands, while storylines are produced on WWE's weekly television programs, Monday Night Raw and Friday Night SmackDown.
+The card included 12 matches, split evenly between both nights, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television programs, Monday Night Raw and Friday Night SmackDown.